maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 It's mostly the stuff I'm interested in right now.
 - Development of any kind.
-- Japanese since I'm learning Japanese.
+- Japanese, since I'm learning Japanese.
 - Games and Stuffs - all the hours I spent in Stardew Valley, or Hades, or Minecraft, or- yes a lot of stuff + anime or something.
 - My projects, the list of which is ever-growing.
-- Plus some stuff that didn't fit into any category like [crickets](/articles/miscellaneous/crickets).
+- Plus some stuff that didn't fit into any category, like [crickets](/articles/miscellaneous/crickets).

 At the time of publication tho.
 This list will probably grow, it's not the full extent of my OCD's.